 Elevators within the library provide access to all public areas and are labeled for use by individuals with visual impairments.

-A height adjustable table with accessible PC workstation and Optelec magnifier are available on the 2nd Floor in the OSD Services room at the back of the Information Commons.
-Resources available on or near the accessible PC workstation:
+A height adjustable table with accessible PC workstations and Optelec magnifier are available on the 2nd Floor in the OSD Services room at the back of the Information Commons.
+Resources available on or near the accessible PC workstations in that room: